luciano-fiandesio/beanborg/tutorial/README.md

 Let's look at this initial configuration.
 The `name` property is required to find the CSV file in the path specified by the `download_path` property.
 It is enough to specify the first letters of the CSV file, without the `csv` extension.

 The `bank_ref` property is very important, because it is used by Beanborg to rename the CSV file and move it to the staging area.
-If one has multiple bank accounts to import, it is important that the value of `bank_ref` is unique.
+If one has multiple bank accounts to import, it is crucial that the value of `bank_ref` is unique.

 The `date_format`, `separator` and `currency_sep` should be self-explanatory.